Superrehtard/old_diaspora_wiki/Invitations.md

 ## Backchannels

-Some folks have had success posting an invitation request to Twitter with
+1. Some folks have had success posting an invitation request to Twitter with
 <a href="http://twitter.com/#search?q=%23diaspora" target="_blank">hashtag #diaspora</a>.

-There is also an Identi.ca group called <a href="http://identi.ca/group/diasporainvites">!diasporainvites</a> to which you can post to request an invitation.
+2. There is also an Identi.ca group called <a href="http://identi.ca/group/diasporainvites">!diasporainvites</a> to which you can post to request an invitation.

-There is also a <a href="http://www.reddit.com/r/technology/comments/g9pw5/the_diaspora_invite_diaspora/?sort=new">diaspora invite party on reddit.com</a>.
+3. There is also a <a href="http://www.reddit.com/r/technology/comments/g9pw5/the_diaspora_invite_diaspora/?sort=new">diaspora invite party on reddit.com</a>.
 You can post a comment with your email or pm someone who has invites.

+4. There is a <a href="http://getsatisfaction.com/diaspora/topics/when_will_i_get_invited">thread on Getsatisfaction.com</a> (feedback system used by diaspora) for getting invites.

+5. You also post on <a href="http://diaspora.shapado.com/questions/how-can-i-get-an-invite">shapado instance of diaspora</a> to get an invite